 To the extent that the cash flows on the Deemed loan does not provide sufficient funds to recover the Partnership's investment in the Housing Association loan portfolio, the Partnership has no claim on the assets of BoS.
 In such circumstances the Members may be required to make a capital contribution.

-During 2020, no tranches of the Social Housing Covered Bonds were redeemed on their scheduled redemption date (2019: £600,000,000).
+During 2021, one tranche of the Social Housing Covered Bonds totalling £100,000,000 was redeemed (2020: £nil).

 11.1 Credit risk (continued)